peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 3. approved by the Designated Expert(s) as identifying a "community format", as described in {{community}}.

-The first procedure is used for registrations from IETF Consensus documents, or in rare cases when registering a grandfathered (see {{grandfather}}) and/or otherwise incomplete registration is in the interest of the Internet community.
+The first procedure is used for registrations from IETF Consensus documents.
 See {{publication}} for publication requirements.

 In the second case, the IESG makes a one-time decision on whether the registration submitter represents a recognized standards-related organization; after that, registration requests are performed as specified in {{review}}.
 The format MUST be described by a formal specification produced by the submitting standards-related organization.